-Internal students who are eligible to re-enrol in 2006 will receive instructions on re-enrolment procedures in January 2006.
-Re-enrolling students will be given the option of, either, enrolling via the web in January/February 2006, or enrolling in person at the University at North Ryde at a specified time and a specified day in February.
+Internal students who are eligible to re-enrol in 2008 will receive instructions on re-enrolment procedures in December 2007.
+Re-enrolling students will be enrolling via the web in January/February 2008.

-Students who have satisfied requirements for their award in 2005 are not eligible to re-enrol in 2006 (the exception is anyone who has completed an intermediate qualification and is proceeding toward completion of a combined qualification, eg, BA/BADipEd).
+Students who have satisfied requirements for their award in 2007 are not eligible to re-enrol in 2008 (the exception is anyone who has completed an intermediate qualification and is proceeding toward completion of a combined qualification, eg, BA/BADipEd).